 Even with these limitations, though, the CineScore templates are fundamentally worthwhile.
 For a relatively modest price, you get years of expertise by top pros in the field.
 Their efforts — and their willingness to share their secrets in the form of these files — are to be commended.
 It will surely result in more beautiful and readable music appearing on the stands of many sessions, making for happier musicians, and, ultimately, better sounding scores.

-The CineScore templates are available directly from Cinesamples at the introductory price of $65.
-The price will rise to $79 an an unspecified point in the future.
+The CineScore templates are available from Notation Central for $79.
 For support with the product, contact Cinesamples.